PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I told him I was going to be soldier and make him proud.
 His eyes filled with tears when he told me that killing would never make him proud.
 That I should be a merchant, keep a store, raise a family, know something of life before I died.
 Add something to the ledger of the world, rather than take, take, take.

 "I don't remember exactly, but I suppose I said something much like you did.
-Called him old and fat, perhaps a coward… ehhh," Boltac shook his head and looked away for a long time.
+Called him old and fat, probably a coward… ehhh.
+He was a lotta things my old man, but not a coward."
+Boltac shook his head and looked away for a long time.
 "Anyway, I never saw my father again.
 I came south.
 I think I imagined we would conquer the Southern Kingdoms single-handedly.
-There were four of us in the 7th Reprebites.
-We were thick as thieves and just as greedy."
+There were four of us in the 7th Repreitors.
+We were thick as thieves and twice as greedy."

+"Athos, he was a scout.
+And far south of here, just coming out of the mountains, he was scouting wide on the left flank of the army.
+And he came across an ancient city, crumbling on the edge of the jungle.
+Of course, there was no one there.
+But the promise of riches, boy, untold riches of an ancient civilization."

+"We bribed the lieutenant, I was a supply sergeant, so I got us what we needed.
+And off we rode, bold as heroes."

+"I have since discovered the identity of that lost city.

+"